-- B. ACTING 2-INTERMEDIATES will be a year long 90 minute class on Tuesdays: 10.45-12.15 The times of the class have been altered, compared with previous years, to fit within THEO's daily schedule. - C. EXCITING NEWS! (as at Nov 2022) 1.
-THE CORE THEATRE As I write this description, the students in the current Acting 2 class are about to visit The Core Theatre on W. Arapaho in Richardson for their Fall 2022 performances.
-All three acting classes are scheduled to return to the Core for their Spring 2023 performances.
-I am therefore delighted to announce that negotiations are being finalized with the Artistic Director of the Core aimed at enabling Acting 1, 2 and 3 to dress rehearse and perform there again in Fall 2023 and Spring 2024.
+- B. ACTING 2-INTERMEDIATES will be a year long 90 minute class on Tuesdays: 10.45-12.15 - C. EXCITING NEWS!(as at Nov 2023) 1.
+THE CORE THEATRE As I write this description, the students in the current Acting 2 class have recently visited The Core Theatre on W. Arapaho in Richardson for their Fall 2023 performances.
+All three acting classes are scheduled to return to the Core for their Spring 2024 performances.
+I am therefore delighted to announce that negotiations have been finalized with the Artistic Director of the Core aimed at enabling Acting 1, 2 and 3 to dress rehearse and perform there again in Fall 2024 and Spring 2025.
 The dates are shown in Section G below.

 The Core is an ideally sized, professionally run, well equipped theatre owned and managed by a faith-based family with whom we have built an excellent relationship.
-So students interested in lighting and sound, back stage work, costuming, theatre make-up, publicity and photography (including posters and playbills) as well as, OR instead of, acting will also have an opportunity to gain specific and very creative theatrical experience.
+So students interested in lighting and sound, back stage work, costuming, theatre make-up, publicity and photography (including posters and playbills) as well as, OR INSTEAD OF, acting will also have an opportunity to gain specific and very creative theatrical experience.
 A major part of the Acting 2 Supply Fee is intended to contribute towards the cost of using the Core's facilities.
 2. ENGLISH SPEAKING UNION (ESU) SHAKESPEARE MONOLOGUE CONTEST In Feb.2020 and Feb.
 2021 different actors in Acting 3 represented THEO, and both placed FIRST amidst groups of talented high schoolers, in a Shakespeare Monologue Contest which was organized by the local branch of the ESU.
 As as result both of our winners were eligible for an expenses paid long weekend in New York City for the National Finals!
 Sadly covid intervened, their trips were cancelled and the National Finals were held remotely.
-As of: 10/17/2023 Page 69 of 191 Since 2021 the our local ESU branch has been dissolved and we have therefore, very sadly, not been able to participate.
+Since 2021 the our local ESU branch has been dissolved and we have therefore, very sadly, not been able to participate.
 I remain optimistic the ESU will revive our local branch, in which case I will notify all our actors!
-3. SCHOLARSHIPS FOR DRAMA PROGRAMS AT COLLEGE.
+As of: 3/7/2024 Page 74 of 214 3.
+SCHOLARSHIPS FOR DRAMA PROGRAMS AT COLLEGE.

 College scholarships have been awarded to acting students who graduated from THEO in previous years.
 I will continue do all I can to support college applications by our graduating actors!
 4. ALL ACTORS PARTIES With the kind involvement of acting families, All Actors Parties will be held at THEO at the end of the Fall and Spring semesters - including an Awards Ceremony in the Spring.
-C. COMPLEMENTARY CLASSES My varied classes in 2023/2024 will include Improvisational Theatre, grades 6-12, and Introduction to Acting and Stagecraft, grades 4-6.
+C. COMPLEMENTARY CLASSES My varied classes in 2024/2025 will include Improvisational Theatre, grades 6-12, and Introduction to Acting and Stagecraft, grades 4-6.
 Both classes are year-long on Mondays Three other classes may be of special interest: